ttan0091/Student-Information-Management-System/README.md

 # Student-Information-Management-System
-This is an assignment of Python.
+This is an student information management system using python